Growing organic flowers can help you to feel contented!

 If the plant is expanded; obviously the roots will be increased and more rooms are needed; and a slightly bigger pot will be necessary; for a larger plant.
 And you can transfer the plant to a new flower pot any time you wish; with some new good potting soil.

 African violet flowers come in many different colours.
 Commonly seen are the dark pink, soft pink, purple and white.

 African violet flowers love plenty of indirect light supply.
 They are pretty happy to be placed near an indoor lamp.

 If you are supplying light from the windows; remember not to place too near to the cold window glass.
 And never be too close to the hot air ventilator.
 Otherwise; they will be either chilled or burnt.

 If you are going away for holidays for more than 14 days; then those African violet planters with a self-watering system will be useful to you.
 Otherwise; you can grow the plant in any pot, as long as the cool condition is met.

-If you have all the time to monitor the plant; then you can try growing the plant in a glass of clean water.
+If you have all the time to monitor the plant; then you can try growing African violet in a glass of clean water.
 They can grow into flowers; if you change the water everyday.

-The above potted African violet was bought on 6th November 2009 (picture 1).
+I bought a potted African violet on 6th November 2009 (picture 1).
 The first watering was done on the day 3 (picture 2).
-And the first round charming blooms were ended by January 2010.
+And the first round charming blooms were ended by 23rd January 2010 (picture 3).

-The plant cycle was renewed after 4 months rest; and it had a non-stop blooming for more than 6 months from 10th May (picture 4) to 13th November (picture 6).
+The plant's flowering cycle was renewed after 4 months rest; and it had a non-stop blooming for more than 6 months from 10th May (picture 4) to 13th November (picture 6).
 Full bloom was on 27th September (picture 5).